Gastric Problems: Causes, Symptoms, Prevention, and Natural Ways to Support Digestive Health

 Yogurt

-Yogurt contains beneficial probiotics that support gut health.
+Yogurt contains probiotics that may support a healthy gut microbiome.

 Oatmeal